boxabirds/agent-tools/README.md

 - 🚀 **Async/await support** - Non-blocking operations
 - 🔌 **Extensible architecture** - Easy to add new tools and parsers
 - ✨ **Actually works!** - Real parsing, not just failing tests
+- 🤖 **MCP-compliant** - Works with Claude Desktop, Windsurf, Cursor, and other MCP clients

 ## Installation